 7. Helps Indoor Flowers Last Longer

-Add two tablespoons of white vinegar along with one teaspoon of sugar in a gallon of water.
-Use this solution to keep cut flowers, and it will help them to last longer!
+Add two tablespoons of white vinegar along with one teaspoon of sugar to a gallon of water.
+Use this solution to keep cut flowers, but change it every three days.
+It will help them last longer!

 8. Keeps Curious Pets Away